plilab/mini-mu/README.md

 ## Authors

-- Ding Feng
+- Ding Feng, National University of Singapore
-- Kyriel Abad
+- Kyriel Abad, National University of Singapore
-- Michael D. Adams
+- Michael D. Adams, National University of Singapore

+## References

+For more information on the dual calculus and $\mu\tilde{\mu}$-calculus:
+- Curien, P.-L., & Herbelin, H. (2000). *The duality of computation*.
+ICFP.
+- Wadler, P. (2003). *Call-by-value is dual to call-by-name*.
+ICFP.

+---

+**Note**: This is an experimental research language.
+It is not intended for production use but as a platform for exploring programming language theory and continuation-based control flow.